SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"t4TimeoutsUpTm" metric name in the "UpstreamOfdmaChannelInfo" metric group from the Kafka topic.

 - **OFDM Post-FEC 24 Hour AVG**: Calculated.
-Total uncorrectable packets in 24 hours from OFDM channels associated to the CMs connected to the node, divided by the total number of packets in 24 hours from the channels.
+Total uncorrectable packets in 24 hours from OFDM channels associated with the CMs connected to the node, divided by the total number of packets in 24 hours from the channels.

   Acquired from the"totalCodeWords" and "uncorrectables" metric names in the "downstreamOfdmChannels" metric group from the Kafka topic.